 - Chop your cauliflower into manageable chunks that will fit in your food processor chute.

 - I like to feed mine through the shred blade attachment on my food processor, but you can also just pulse them with your regular double blade attachment.
 If you do the latter, be careful not to over-pulse or your cauliflower will likely only be fit for cauli mash when you’re done.

-- In a large pan over medium-high heat, add olive oil and then cauliflower.
+- In a large pan over medium-high heat, add avocado oil and then cauliflower.
 Sautee for 2-3 minutes, just long enough to give the cauliflower a bit of heat, but not so long that it starts to mash.